 During the first wave last spring, we saw a higher percentage of Black and Latinx patients admitted to our hospitals and in our ICUs.
 Early on, just looking at the names of our patients and at the patients in the beds, it was clear that we were seeing the impact hit communities of color in a very different way.
 We also saw this in our local communities, where a lot of the work that I do takes place.
 Looking at the data put out by the public health department, we could see that certain communities were either hotspots or emerging hotspots.

 With COVID, virtual visits became critically important.
 We realized there are many disparities in access to technology and broadband that make it hard for diverse populations to take advantage of this and adopt it to the same degree as other populations.
-We’ll be starting a pilot with an organization called Tech Goes Home to provide Chromebooks, training and access to one year of broadband service.
-We’re going to be highlighting that in our two community health centers with our most vulnerable patient population, people who are 65 and older with comorbidities who don’t have access to virtual visits, or who need support to access virtual visits.
+We’ll be starting a pilot with an organization called Tech Goes Home to provide Chromebooks, training, and access to one year of broadband service.
+We’re going to highlight that in our two community health centers, our most vulnerable patient population is people who are 65 and older with comorbidities, don’t have access to virtual visits, or who need support to access virtual visits.

 –Francesca Coltrera